zacanger/niddesa/book/00-introduction.md

 chosen to use _Blessed One_ because I like the feel of it.
 I have also chosen not to capitalize pronouns when referring to the Buddha, as I feel that creates too much of a god-like air; Christians capitalize pronouns when referring to their god, but the Buddha was not a god, he was a human teacher.
+Capitalization of the word _dhamma_ is more or less at my discretion — this is always difficult since _dhamma_ could refer to a method, a fact, anything that exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.

-For readability, I have omitted and omitted some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
+For readability, I have omitted some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
 Without these omissions, the book would be at least twice as long as it is now.

 Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
 Including separate verse numbers for each sutta, their